We're proud that our business provides access to justice and legal services for thousands of people who could not otherwise easily afford it.

 It is advisable that you take legal advice if you have any concerns.
 HMRC is currently in the process of setting up the process.
 For further information visit the government COVID-19 business support pages.

-On 27 March the Government amended the Working Time Regulations 1998 (WTR) to allow workers to carry forward unused holiday for up to 2 years where they have been unable to take it due to Covid-19.
+On 27 March, the Government amended the Working Time Regulations 1998 (WTR) to allow workers to carry forward unused holiday for up to two years where they have been unable to take it due to Covid-19.

 Statutory sick pay (SSP) is payable if an employee has contracted COVID-19.
 The contract of employment may provide for enhanced pay.

-Employees will be entitled to SSP if they have been medically advised to self-isolate (the contract of employment may provide for enhanced pay).
+Employees will be entitled to SSP if they are self-isolating (the contract of employment may provide for enhanced pay).
 This also applies to employees who are self-isolating as a result of members of their household who have COVID-19 symptoms.

 It is likely that many employers will face this dilemma.
 A quick resolution to this issue would be to ask the employee to work from home if appropriate.
-If this is not possible and the employee could reasonably be asked to continue working then it is possible for you to consider disciplinary action for unauthorised absence which would be unpaid.
+If this is not possible and the employee could reasonably be asked to continue working, assuming that all health and safety and social distancing requirements can be adhered to, then it is possible for you to consider disciplinary action for unauthorised absence which would be unpaid.

-However, employers should consider whether the employee has a disability as any action taken could be regarded as discriminatory.
+Employers should consider whether the employee has a disability as any action taken could be regarded as discriminatory.
+We recommend that before proceeding with action here, you should take advice to ensure you consider all options and avoid issues later.

 Additional COVID-19 government guidance for for employers and businesses can be found here.